 PI: I do not know.

 VERDEN: They did some kind of operation on him?
 Did you attend an operation of appendicitis?
 Did Prudkov operated him in the city?
 Was he operated on?

 NAVIG: The letter says he was.

 VERDEN: Do you remember Yudin?
 Do you know who Yudin is?
-It was the tenth tourist who did not go to the mountains.
+It was the tenth hiker who did not go to the mountains.
 You wrote him a letter ....

 PI: Well, I wrote, but I already forgot.

-VK: There's a road here, near the road are the Headquarters.
-Here, from the Headquarters, the road goes to Vizhay.
-Right here opposite the polyclinic is a civil office.
+VK: There's a road here, near the road is the Administration.
+Here, from the Administration, the road goes to Vizhay.
+Opposite the Administration is the civil polyclinic.

 TUAPSE: Was it all open to access?